-Join Dan Gookin for an in-depth discussion in this video Repeating chunks of code with for, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Repeating chunks of code with for, part of Learning C.

 - The for key word is used for creating loops in your C code.
 Unlike a wild loop, the for loop is set up on a single line, which makes it more cryptic, but it remains a popular and perhaps more traditional type of loop.
 In this movie, I present the for loop.
 You'll see how to set up the loop and understand it's parts.
 A for loop is presented at line seven.
 The loops statement contains three parts, each separated by a semi-colon.
 First comes the initialization, this statement is x=0, which is an assignment.